Frequently Asked Questions

 I could have done it, sure.
 I could have paid $700 to domain squatters and gotten the name.
 I could also have taken them to court, since a court had recently ruled that for personal names, if you don't have a reasonable claim to that name, you can't hold the domain name from someone who does have a reasonable claim.
 But the easier path by far was to just get .org.
 Since I already had a .org (for something completely different) and since the Sandford site wasn't meant for profit, I went with that solution.

 They eventually sold the domain name (or lost it, perhaps) and now it's a series of meta-forwards to a generic geo-targeted advertising page.
-Since this website's comfortably been a .org for more than a decade, I've got no particular desire to try to get the .com.
+Since this website's comfortably been a .org for more than two decades, I've got no particular desire to try to get the .com.

 And that's the end of that.
 Now you know.